-New standards for building workplaces integrating a holistic strategy focused on inclusive, universal design
+New standards for building workplaces integrating a

 Information & Communication Technologies (ICT)

 TD's digital platforms deliver information and services to customers.
 Every day, colleagues use thousands of desktop applications, mobile apps, and electronic documents to complete their work.
 TD recognizes the importance of removing barriers and creating accessible digital experiences for customers and colleagues so they can bank and work effectively.